Classification of low-rank odd-dimensional modular categories: Acknowledgements

 \section{Acknowledgements}

-We thank the MIT PRIMES program and its organizers Prof.~Pavel Etingof, Dr.~Slava Gerovitch, and Dr.~Tanya Khovanova for making this possible.
+\settocdepth{subsection} We thank the MIT PRIMES program and its organizers Prof.~Pavel Etingof, Dr.~Slava Gerovitch, and Dr.~Tanya Khovanova for making this possible.
 The research of J.P. was partially supported by NSF grant DMS-2146392 and by Simons Foundation Award 889000 as part of the Simons Collaboration on Global Categorical Symmetries.
-J.P. would like to thank the hospitality and excellent working conditions at the Department of Mathematics at the University of Hamburg, where she has carried out part of this research as an Experienced Fellow of the Alexander von Humboldt Foundation.
+J.P. would like to thank the hospitality and excellent working conditions at the Department of Mathematics at Universit\"at Hamburg, where she has carried out part of this research as an Experienced Fellow of the Alexander von Humboldt Foundation.